fillip1984/paratus-native/README.md

   - [ ] Weigh in interaction
   - [ ] Notes interaction
 - [ ] Finish local push notifications
 - [ ] Add 'seeking' repeat mode where you are prompted if you did something.
-- [ ] Eventually an appropriate repeat schedule is generated.
+Eventually an appropriate repeat schedule is generated.
 - [ ] Hook up backend to track outcomes
+- [ ] Add faceId login/security